 The Integrated Breeding Platform (IBP) is an online portal serving as a one-stop shop for information, analytical tools and related services to design and carry out integrated breeding projects.
 The IBP is designed for use by developing-country breeders and was developed by the CGIAR Generation Challenge Programme (GCP) with funding from the Bill and Melinda Gates Foundation.

-SIL has collaborated with CGIAR to expand the IBP Breeding Management System (BMS) software to include a soybean-specific module to support soybean breeders in crop improvement activities from seed inventory to nursery to phenotypic evaluation and data analysis.
-It provides capacity to create field books, produce field maps, and print row tags and packet labels.
+The Soybean Innovation Lab (SIL) has collaborated with CGIAR to expand the IBP Breeding Management System (BMS) software to include a soybean-specific module to support soybean breeders in crop improvement activities from seed inventory to nursery to phenotypic evaluation and data analysis.
+It provides capacity to create field books, produce field maps and print row tags and packet labels.